rvaldez20/react-restAPI-products/README.md

 # App Clientes-Productos-Pedidos [Frontend]

-Fronted with React consumed API.
+Frontend with React consuming a RestAPI